Edward Dicey: Life

 He was a leader-writer for the paper, and also acted as special correspondent in the Second Schleswig War, and the Austro-Prussian War.

 While in the East in 1869, he accepted an offer of the editorship of the Daily News, and held this post for three months in 1870.

 On leaving it he at once became editor of the Observer, and filled that office for nineteen years (1870–89), continuing to write for the paper for some time after he ceased to edit it.

 Subsequently, he was a constant contributor to the Nineteenth Century, the Empire Review, and other periodicals.

 His interest in foreign politics remained keen, especially in the affairs of Eastern Europe.
 He was a frequent visitor to Egypt, and formed at first hand well-defined views of England's position there, at one time advocating the annexation of the country by Great Britain.

 He was a strong supporter of friendly relations between England and Germany, and closely studied South African matters in later years.

-Dicey had entered at Gray's Inn as a student in 1865, and was called to the Bar in 1875, but did not practise.
+Dicey had entered Gray's Inn as a student in 1865, and was called to the Bar in 1875, but did not practise.

 During his later life he made his home in chambers in the Inn, of which he became a bencher in 1896, and treasurer in 1903 and 1904.

 In 1886, he was made a C.B.
 He was a familiar figure at the Athenæum and Garrick Clubs.

 He died at his chambers in Gray's Inn on 7 July 1911, and was buried in Brompton Cemetery, the first part of the funeral service taking place in Gray's Inn Chapel.